"Peer review" as a judgment on an academic work may affect the whole job and life of an educated person and is the utmost goal of managing a journal.

 - Reviewers may identify relevant published work that the authors have not cited.

-- Reviewers should also call to the Editor in Chief's attention any substantial similarity or overlap between the manuscript under consideration and any other published paper they have personal knowledge of.
+- Reviewers should also call to the Editor in Chief's attention any substantial similarity or overlap between the manuscript under consideration with other published articles.

 - Reviewers should not review manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with the authors, companies, or institutions connected to the papers.

-Different Types of Peer Review in Briefland Journals
+Different Types of Peer Review in Brieflands Journals

-There are two types of "Peer Review" among the Briefland Journals:
+There are two types of "Peer Review" among the Brieflands Journals:

 - Double-blind Peer Review System: Neither Reviewer nor the author knows each other.
 In This system, we send a blind PDF to the reviewer, and a reviewer can only see the text of the manuscript without knowing the names or affiliations.